erikhotmail/FRED-tutorials/flu-with-behavior/README.md

 include stayhome.fred
 ```

 The use of separate files to contain sub-models helps to keep code organized, improves readability and promotes code reuse.
 Importantly the order that the sub-model files are specified here determines the order in which they will be processed by the compiler.
-This is important because FRED defines rules for how property definition statements and state update rule statements are overridden or updated by subsequent statements relating to the same property or state.
+This is important because FRED defines rules for how property definition statements are [overridden by subsequent statements](https://epistemix-fred-guide.readthedocs-hosted.com/en/latest/user_guide/chapter4/chapter4.html#the-structure-of-a-fred-program), and how additional State execution rules can be specified later in the program to modify behavior (see discussion in [Section `stayhome.fred`](#stayhomefred)).

-#### TODO: Discuss state update rules in more detail

-In [The Structure of a FRED Program](https://epistemix-fred-guide.readthedocs-hosted.com/en/latest/user_guide/chapter4/chapter4.html#the-structure-of-a-fred-program) we are told that "Property definition statements occurring later in the program override any previous definitions for the same property."
-However I have not yet found where the rules for later redefinitions of state rules is specified in the user guide.

-Once a state has been defined within a condition, any statements in blocks corresponding to that state specified later in the programme are _appended_ to the rules specified previously, rather than replacing them.

-Propose we refer to this as 'state rule shadowing'

 ### `simpleflu.fred`